How to Plan a Trip to Phuket in 2026: Tips From our Multiple Visits

 Promthep Cape: For the best sunsets in Phuket, you’ll want to head to the very south of the island, to Promthep Cape.

-Kata Beach: Another one of Phuket’s most beautiful beaches is Kata Beach.
-This beach is loved by many as it tends to be less crowded than the likes of Nai Harn Beach, has stunning sunset views and even a view of Big Buddha from the water.
+Kata Beach: This beach tends to be less crowded than the likes of Nai Harn Beach, has stunning sunset views and even a view of Big Buddha from the water.

 You will find plenty of local street food stalls on the road adjacent to the beach.
 We always pop into this reggae bar at the far end of the beach for a few drinks and some people watching.